 Quiet hours have been established for the residence halls.
 Excessive noise may result in disciplinary action and/or stereos, musical instruments, etc., being confiscated or banned from the halls.

 Damage to student rooms is the responsibility of the occupants.
-Damage charges will be shared equally among roommates unless the resident provides written notification to the resident assistant verifying that he or she is not responsible.
+Damage charges will be shared equally among roommates unless the resident provides written notification to the resident assistant indicating otherwise or an occupant takes responsibility.